analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 The recommendation is to avoid using extensions that render content on the client side using JavaScript, because it requires:

-* fetching third-party scripts at someone-else server most of the times; and
+* fetching third-party scripts at someone-else server most of the time; and
 * makes exporting to other formats (like pdf) harder, because it is then necessary to patch and replace with another non-JavaScript renderer.